Volodymyr-Tym/goit-js-hw-05/README.md

 # goit-js-hw-05
-This is my 5 JS homework.
+This is my homework №5